 How not to treat a marginalized people

 I can tell you firsthand how frustrating it was to have my own religion explained to me by Christians hoping to convert me.
 I can also tell you just how hurtful it is to try and explain the rich theology of Judaism on its own terms, only to be dismissed for defending an ancient and outdated set of “rules.”
 It’s an unfortunate reality that many Christians get their knowledge of Judaism in church, from other Christians – not from Jews themselves.

 I hold on to the cultural markers of my Jewish heritage, as they helped shape the person I am today.
 But at a certain point in my spiritual journey, I had to accept that I had chosen a different path.
 I knew too much about Judaism to pretend otherwise.

 Again, I admit that the gospel is offensive.
 The gospel excludes.
-But let the gospel be offensive on its own terms – not because it parodies a faith that’s already suffered enough.
+But let the gospel be offensive on its own terms – not because it further marginalizes a faith that’s already suffered enough.